Cefalexin

 Cefalexin was developed in 1967.
-It was first marketed in 1969 and 1970 under the names Keflex and Ceporex, among others.
-Generic drug versions are available under other trade names and are inexpensive.
+It was first marketed in 1969 under the brand name Keflex.
+It is available as a generic medication.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 101st most commonly prescribed medication in the United States, with more than 7 million prescriptions.
+In 2023, it was the 86th most commonly prescribed medication in the United States, with more than 7 million prescriptions.
 In Canada, it was the fifth most common antibiotic used in 2013.
-In Australia, it is one of the top 15 most prescribed medications.
+In Australia, it was one of the top 10 most prescribed medications between 2017 and 2023.

 Medical uses

 Cefalexin can treat a number of bacterial infections including otitis media, streptococcal pharyngitis, bone and joint infections, pneumonia, cellulitis, and urinary tract infections.
 It may be used to prevent bacterial endocarditis.
 It can also be used for the prevention of recurrent urinary-tract infections.

 Cefalexin does not treat methicillin-resistant Staphylococcus aureus infections.

 Cefalexin is a useful alternative to penicillins in patients with penicillin intolerance.
 For example, penicillin is the treatment of choice for respiratory tract infections caused by Streptococcus, but cefalexin may be used as an alternative in penicillin-intolerant patients.
-Caution must be exercised when administering cephalosporin antibiotics to penicillin-sensitive patients, because cross-sensitivity with beta-lactam antibiotics has been documented in up to 10% of patients with a documented penicillin allergy.
+Caution must be exercised when administering cephalosporin antibiotics to penicillin-sensitive patients, because cross-sensitivity with β-lactam antibiotics has been documented in up to 10% of patients with a documented penicillin allergy.

 Pregnancy and breastfeeding

-It is category A in Australia meaning that no evidence of harm has been found after being taken by many pregnant women.
-Use during breast feeding is generally safe.
+It is categorized in category A in Australia meaning that no evidence of harm has been found after being taken by many pregnant women.
+Use during breastfeeding is generally safe.

 Adverse effects

 The most common adverse effects of cefalexin, like other oral cephalosporins, are gastrointestinal (stomach area) disturbances and hypersensitivity reactions.
 Gastrointestinal disturbances include nausea, vomiting, and diarrhea, the latter being the most common.
 Hypersensitivity reactions include skin rashes, urticaria, fever, and anaphylaxis.
-Pseudomembranous colitis and Clostridium difficile have been reported with use of cefalexin.
+Pseudomembranous colitis and Clostridioides difficile have been reported with use of cefalexin.
 Less common and more serious side effects include bruising of the skin and yellowing of the skin or eye whites.

 Signs and symptoms of an allergic reaction include rash, itching, swelling, trouble breathing, or red, blistered, swollen, or peeling skin.
-Overall, cefalexin allergy occurs in less than 0.1% of patients, but it is seen in 1% to 10% of patients with a penicillin allergy.
+Overall, cefalexin allergy occurs in less than 0.1% of patients.
+Evidence suggests that it is seen in 1% to 10% of patients with a penicillin allergy.

 Interactions

 Like other β-lactam antibiotics, renal excretion of cefalexin is delayed by probenecid.
-It is also not recommended to take cephalexin with dofetilide, live Cholera vaccine, warfarin, and cholestyramine.
+It is also not recommended to take cefalexin with dofetilide, live Cholera vaccine, warfarin, and cholestyramine.
 Alcohol consumption reduces the rate at which it is absorbed.
 Cefalexin also interacts with metformin, an antidiabetic drug, and this can lead to higher concentrations of metformin in the body.
 Histamine H2 receptor antagonists like cimetidine and ranitidine may reduce the efficacy of cefalexin by delaying its absorption and altering its antimicrobial pharmacodynamics.
 Zinc and zinc supplements also interact with cefalexin and may reduce the amount of cefalexin in the body.